ubernostrum/django-registration/docs/hmac.rst

   below <salt-security>`)

-By default, this workflow uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the registration view.
+By default, this workflow uses :class:`django_registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the registration view.

 Views
 -----

-.. currentmodule:: registration.backends.hmac.views
+.. currentmodule:: django_registration.backends.hmac.views

 Two views are provided to implement the signup/activation process.
 These subclass :ref:`the base views of django-registration